 Documenting accrued expenses can be especially important at the end of a financial period—for instance, the end of a quarter—so that your profits are not overstated.
 This, in turn, could potentially reduce the amount of taxes you’ll owe for that quarter.

 Your office manager notices the copier you lease is running low on toner.
 She calls the company who owns and services the machine on June 29 and asks them to send out a couple of new cartridges.
 The cartridges are delivered on June 30, but, as usual, no invoice accompanies the cartridges.
 Instead, your office manager hands the delivery ticket she signed over to your bookkeeper, so the bookkeeper has that documentation when the invoice arrives for the cartridges.

 You have taken possession of (received) the toner cartridges, but you still don’t have an invoice on hand for them.
-This might not matter some months; however, we are now at the end of the quarter.
+This might not matter for some months; however, we are now at the end of the quarter.
 Your bookkeeper needs to close out the books for the quarter and send them to your accountant for review and tax planning purposes.
-As you are all too painfully aware, toner cartridges for that copier aren’t cheap.
-Not recording the expense would overstate your net profit for the quarter by a significant amount.
+Not recording this expense would overstate your net profit for the quarter by a significant amount.

 Your bookkeeper decides to remedy this by making an entry into the books for the accrued expense.
 Based on the listed price of the cartridges, he makes the following journal entry dated 6/30:

 This increases Copy Expenses on your profit and loss statement by $1,200, which in turn decreases your net profit by $1,200.